jonescompneurolab/hnn-core/README.rst

 We do not currently support hnn_core installation natively on Windows.
-Instead we reccomend installing `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_ on your local machine, and install ``hnn-core`` using the same steps as above.
+Instead we reccomend installing `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_ on your local machine, and install ``hnn-core`` and Anaconda using the same steps as above.

 Documentation and examples
 ==========================